mahbubiftekhar/RoboTour/README.md

 <p style="text-align: center;">&nbsp;</p>

 RoboTour is a robotic tour guide that assists people in environments such as museums or art galleries.
 The system comprises an autonomous robotic guide, a purpose-built Android application, and a web server mediating the communication between the two.
-RoboTour can be controlled by up to two Android devices and followed by many more.
+Up to two Android devices can control RoboTour and followed by many more.
 The app allows users to interact with RoboTour intuitively in multiple languages.
 RoboTour has been designed for minimal maintenance; once the initial setup has been performed.

 [RoboTour Promotional Video](https://www.youtube.com/watch?v=iU0O0e72A&feature=youtu.be)